AI Assistant settings and advanced customizations

 2. Open your AI Assistant and select Advanced customization.

-3. Select GPT-4o from the AI agent menu.
+3. Select an AI engine from the menu.

-4. Click Train to retrain on the new model.
+4. Click Train to update the assistant on the new model.
 You may leave this page while training continues.
 You will receive an email confirmation when it is complete.

 Custom instructions